 which was instantaneous, yet these may also have long term growth as well. (/rev13)(/crctn17)

 Material has been seen to collect in thin tendrils at the time of discharge and more

 importantly after the discharge has ceased at that location.

 The link below shows an image that gets two

-features elevated above the surrounding, others see the surroundings elevated above the feature.
-When these images are viewed with the help of 3D methods the topography seems to take on it's true view.
+features elevated above the surroundings while others see the surroundings elevated above the feature.
+When these images are viewed with the help of 3D methods, the topography seems to take on it's true view.